AntonioSimonetti/TOPrestaurantPage/README.md

 The benefits I got:

-- Learned how module and webpack functions works and organizing better my code and resources.
+- Learned how module(import and export) works and organizing better my code in more files(modules).
+- Learned how webpack core works and how to use it.

 **Good things to look at:**